Danselem/pixcrypt/README.md

-# pixcrypt
+# PixCrypt GPT
-An AI product to support SMEs
+An AI product for describing product images.

 ### Version 0.1